 Queen Julia Berenice of Judea was Titus’ form of Cleopatra.

-Few other ancient figures – except perhaps the Pharaoh of Egypt herself – have inspired as many painters, playwrights, novelists and opera composers as this Berenice.
-See her list on Wikipedia.
-Her unhappy affair with Emperor Titus, set against the dramatic background of the first Jewish-Roman war, became a symbol of the conflict between passion for love and reason of state.
-In the process, Berenike’s figure was so idealized by the poets that today one can hardly recognize the historical person behind the legend.
+Her unhappy affair with Emperor Titus, set against the dramatic background of the first Jewish-Roman war, became a symbol of the conflict between love and reason of state.
+In the process, Berenice’s figure was so idealized by the poets that today, it is hardly possible to recognize the historical person behind the legend.

 When Vespasian was proclaimed emperor, he received the support of Berenice and King Herod Agrippa, who themselves remained in Judea to support Titus in the suppression of their own people and to applaud the burning of the temple in Jerusalem.